ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED

   In addition, two cache disks of 960 GB are included per host.
-* High Performance with Intel Optane: this option provides two extra capacity disk bays.
+* High Performance with Intel® Optane: this option provides two extra capacity disk bays.
 This option depends on the CPU model.

 ### IBM-provided licenses and fees
 {: #vc_hybrid_overview-license-and-fee}